 If you set some bottom-line conditions, such as ending further financial assistance or no longer letting the person with the SUD to see their kids, you must stick to them.
 In time, the conditions may persuade the loved one to seek help.
 If you do not stick to the conditions, the person with SUD may be less likely to believe future ultimatums and you may be serving as an enabler.

 Finally, an intervention is not a cure.
 It will not increase the chances that the rehab will work.
 However, it improves the chances the loved one will enter rehab.
+If you are an addict or suspect you are an addict take a look at this guide to admitting addiction to your family.

 - Association of Intervention Specialists. – What Is the Johnson Model of Intervention?